valeria-ferreira/valeria-ferreira/README.md

 💼 IT intern at Editora Brasileira.

-Hobbies: 📷 editing images, 🎥 videos and 💻 desing.
+Hobbies: 📷 editing images, 🎥 videos and 💻 design.

 <hr>